Cedar Key, Florida: Present

 The old-fashioned fishing village is now a tourist center with several regionally famous seafood restaurants.
 The village holds two festivals a year, the Spring Sidewalk Art Festival and the Fall Seafood Festival, that each attract thousands of visitors to the area.

+The municipality was officially incorporated as the "City of Cedar Key" in 1923.

 In 1950, Hurricane Easy, a category-3 storm with 125 mph winds, looped around Cedar Key three times before finally making landfall, dumping 38 in of rain and destroying two-thirds of the homes.
 The storm came ashore at low tide, so the surge was only 5 ft.

 Hurricane Elena followed a similar path in 1985, but did not make landfall.
 Packing 115 mph winds, the storm churned for two days in the Gulf, 50 mi to the west, battering the waterfront.
 All the businesses and restaurants on Dock Street were either damaged or destroyed, and a section of the seawall collapsed.

 After a statewide ban on large-scale net fishing went into effect July 1, 1995, a government retraining program helped many local fishermen begin farming clams in the muddy waters.
 Today, Cedar Key's clam-based aquaculture is a multimillion-dollar industry.
+As of 2025 Florida's clam aquaculture industry is centered on Cedar Key with 90% of production taking place there.
+The industry is negatively impacted by storms and hurricanes.

 A local museum exhibit displays a reproduction of one of the first air conditioning installations.
 The system, with compressor and fans, was used in Cedar Key to ease the lot of malaria patients.

 Cedar Key is home to the George T. Lewis Airport (CDK).

 Hurricane Eta made one of its two landfalls in Florida at about 4 a.m.
 Thursday, November 10, 2020, near Cedar Key, as a tropical storm.

-National historic status
+On August 30, 2023, Hurricane Idalia caused significant damage to Cedar Key as it headed towards Florida's Big Bend.
+Although not making a direct hit on the city, the storm brought heavy rains, winds, and storm surge levels that reached a record 6.8 ft above high tide.
+Several businesses located on Dock Street were impacted by significant damage.

+On the night of September 26, 2024, Hurricane Helene caused significant to major damage to Cedar Key as it headed towards Florida's Big Bend.
+It hit close enough to Cedar Key, to bring major floods, major wind gusts, heavy rain, and storm surge levels that reached a new record 9.2 ft above high tide, surpassing Hurricane Idalia's 6.8 ft storm surge.